qawolf/qawolf/README.md

 As your test is created:

-- ✏️ Edit the code as you like (with or without watch mode)
+- ✏️ Edit the code as you like
 - 🖥️ <a href="https://docs.qawolf.com/docs/use_the_repl">Use the REPL</a> to try out commands

 <br/>